Plumber, Gasfitter and Drainlayer

-As a result, plumber and drainlayer appear on Immigration New Zealand's Canterbury skill shortage list.
-This means the Government is actively encouraging skilled plumbers and drainlayers from overseas to work on the rebuild in Canterbury following the 2010 and 2011 earthquakes.
+As a result, plumber, drainlayer and roof plumber appear on Immigration New Zealand's construction and infrastructure skill shortage list.
+Roof plumber also appears on Immigration New Zealand's immediate skill shortage list.
+This means the Government is actively encouraging skilled plumbers and drainlayers from overseas to work in New Zealand.

-Most plumbers and gasfitters run their own businesses
+Most plumbers and gasfitters run their own business

 About 90% of plumbers and gasfitters are self-employed or work for small companies with up to five employees.

 However, only about half of drainlayers are self-employed.
 Others work for small to medium-sized businesses that employ between one and 20 staff.

 - Immigration New Zealand, 'Construction and Infrastructure Skill Shortage List', 17 December 2018, (www.immigration.govt.nz).

 - Immigration New Zealand, 'Immediate Skill Shortage List', 25 June 2018, (www.immigration.govt.nz).

 - Jenkins, K, operations manager, Masterlink, Careers Directorate – Tertiary Education Commission interview, May 2016.

 - Ministry of Business, Innovation and Employment, 'Future Demand for Construction Workers', July 2017, (www.mbie.govt.nz).

 - Mitchell, P, 'Industry Experts Expect Plumber Shortage as Demand Soars', 9 May 2016, (www.stuff.co.nz).